josevitorrodriguess/ClarIAr/README.md

 1. Launch the created virtual device
 2. Open the project in Android Studio
 3. Click "Run" (green play button)
+4. (Make sure your computer Virtualization* is on)
+> *Virtualization: can be turned on in your PC's BIOS settings

 #### Using physical device
 1. Enable Developer Options on your Android phone